Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Material and methods

-The main code implemented for this work is based con Python language.
-We have used data sets provided by CRIDA.
-For persistence diagrams and persistence landscape computations, we have used Ripser (\cite{Bauer2021Ripser},\cite{ctralie2018ripser}) and Persim (\url{https://github.com/scikit-tda/persim}).
-Finally, for some graphical representations we display on this paper we have also used GUDHI (\url{https://gudhi.inria.fr}) \cite{gudhi} and the Landscape Python Package (\url{https://gitlab.com/kfbenjamin/pysistence-landscapes/}).
+The main code implemented for this work is based on Python language.
+For persistence diagrams and persistence landscape computations, we have used Ripser \cite{Bauer2021Ripser,ctralie2018ripser} and Persim (\url{https://github.com/scikit-tda/persim}).
+For some graphical representations we display on this paper we have also used GUDHI (\url{https://gudhi.inria.fr}) \cite{gudhi} and the Landscape Python Package (\url{https://gitlab.com/kfbenjamin/pysistence-landscapes/}).
+Finally, for the centrality measures computations we have used the Python package Networkx \cite{networkx}.

+We have used data sets extracted from Eurocontrol's NEST provided by CRIDA (the Spanish Air Traffic Management R\&D\&I Reference Center).
+Analyzed data consisted of radar and planned trajectories of all flights with origin or destination at any of the European airports during the period of interest.

+The computations performed in this paper were carried out on the servers of the Department of Mathematics at Universidad Autónoma of Madrid and the Department of Quantitative Methods at CUNEF University of Madrid.
+These resources provided the necessary computational power to handle the complex data analyses and simulations required for our research.